Duke-Rong/task-publisher/README.md

 ![alt text](src/assets/1.png)

-: After create a group, you will see this button beside the group.
+<v-btn icon><v-icon>toc</v-icon></v-btn> : After create a group, you will see this button beside the group.
 Click this button to manage your group.

 ![alt text](src/assets/2.png)